Check for Future Meetings and Other Events

 -Willis Jepson, Trees of California, 1921

 Our logo flower is the Pleasant Valley mariposa lily, Calochortus clavatus var. avius, a member of the Lily family that was once so common in the Pleasant Valley area of Placerville that people would dig them up for home landscaping.
-Now they are listed as 1B: Rare, threatened, or Endangered and can only be found in scattered small populations on the Eldorado National Forest, at one location in Placer County, and in eight small occurrences in Calaveras County.
+Now they are listed as 1B: Rare, threatened, or Endangered and can only be found in a dispersed population on the Eldorado National Forest, at one location in Placer County, and in eight small occurrences in Calaveras County.
 (Click on the thumbnail photo to open an enlarged photo.)